OpenDevelopmentMekong/wpckan/README.md

 Note: If both **group** and **organization** parameters are specified then the dataset has to be asssigned to both in order to be returned by the shortcode.

 * **include_fields_dataset**:  (Optional) Comma-separated string.
 Per default, this shortcode shows only title and notes of the CKAN dataset (See http://demo.ckan.org/api/3/action/package_search?q=spending).
 A list of attributes can be specified to present more information.
-Possible values: "title", "notes", "url", "license", "license_url" "metadata_created", "metadata_modified", "author" , "author_email"
+Possible values: "title", "notes", "url", "license_id", "license_url" "metadata_created", "metadata_modified", "author" , "author_email"

 * **include_fields_resources**:  (Optional) Comma-separated string.
 Per default, this shortcode shows only name, description and format of the resources (See http://demo.ckan.org/api/3/action/package_search?q=spending).
 A list of attributes can be specified to present more information.
 Possible values: "name", "description", "revision_timestamp", "format", "created"